Abu Dhabi’s latest architectural wonder Qasr Al Watan open to the public

 Unless there is a state visit, the palace is open to the public 6 days a week (closed Mondays) throughout the year.
 See daily opening times and modified timings for Ramadan above.

-Yes, for tourists there is a cover charge of 60AED to visit inside the palace.
+Yes, for tourists, there is a cover charge of 60AED to visit inside the palace.
 You can book Qasr al Watan tickets here.

 Construction of the palace took seven years, between 2010 to 2017.

 Yes, strollers are permitted in the grounds or can be hired for 40 AED in the visitor centre.

 We’d recommend allowing yourself at least two hours.
 The guided tour (when running) takes a full hour, and by the time you transfer to and from the visitor centre, stop in the gift shop, take a refreshments break and take photographs in the grounds, you’ll easily fill this time.

-Qasr al Watan has quickly become an essential part of any visitor’s Abu Dhabi itinerary.
+Qasr al Watan has quickly become essential to any visitor’s Abu Dhabi itinerary.
 It may only be new, but already plays an integral part in the city’s rich cultural landscape and is undoubtedly one of the world’s most extravagant and beautiful landmark buildings.